 Till Schnabel is a Research Engineer at the Computer Graphics Laboratory at ETH Zurich, from which he recently obtained his MSc.
 During his studies, he focused on computer graphics, computer vision, and machine learning.
 His main interest is the field of deep learning with graphical applications.
 Since his family has a profound background in medicine, he is interested in applying his knowledge to improve people’s lives.

-Jan Schneeberger is a Biomedical Analyst in the Department Pathology at the University Hospital Basel.
+Jan Schneeberger is a biomedical analyst in the Research Department Pathology at University Hospital Basel (USB).

-Samuel Schumacher joined the Foundation for Innovative New Diagnostics (FIND) in 2015 and is currently Evidence & Policy Lead across several FIND programmes, with a 40% focus on TB.
+Dr Samuel Schumacher joined the Foundation for Innovative New Diagnostics (FIND) in 2015 and is currently Evidence & Policy Lead across several FIND programmes, with a 40% focus on TB.
 He has a longstanding interest in the development and evaluation of technology to address global health problems and over 10 years of research experience focused on infectious disease diagnostics.
-Samuel has worked on a wide range of TB diagnostics projects, including large multicentre diagnostic accuracy studies and studies to directly measure the impact of TB diagnostics on health outcomes.
-He has extensive knowledge in medical research methodology, quantitative methods, evidence synthesis, and policy development processes.
-Samuel received his BSc and MSc in Molecular Biotechnology from the Technical University of Munich and his PhD in Epidemiology from McGill University.
+Dr Schumacher has worked on a wide range of TB diagnostics projects, including large multicentre diagnostic accuracy studies and studies to directly measure the impact of TB diagnostics on health outcomes.
+He has extensive knowledge of medical research methodology, quantitative methods, evidence synthesis and policy development processes.
+He received his BSc and MSc in molecular biotechnology from the Technical University of Munich, Germany, and his PhD in epidemiology from McGill University in Canada.

 Professor Dieter Armand Schumann is a senior scientist and a maxillofacial surgeon.
 His main interests are in cleft surgery, reconstructive surgery and microsurgery.
 He has also a lot of experience in biomaterial science especially in cellulose research.
 During his career he was the Head of the Department of Maxillo-Facial and Plastic Surgery in Jena, 1983-2005.
 Prof. Schumann is one of the founding members of the International Bone Research Association (IBRA), which was established in 2004 in Zürich.
 In 2011 he went to Hyderabad, India on an international OP-mission.
 He further acts as a Board member of POLYMET Jena e.V. and is a senior research counselor in Basel since 2007.

-Christian Schürch co-initiated the cooperation between Basel and Stanford Universities to study COVID-19.
-Dr Schürch studied medicine and performed a PhD thesis in tumor immunology, followed by a board certification in general surgical pathology.
-He is currently a postdoctoral fellow in the Nolan laboratory at Stanford investigating cancer immunology using highly multiplexed tissue imaging technologies.
-Dr. Schürch has 44 peer-reviewed publications and is a co-inventor on 2 patents.
-He has been awarded Swiss National MD-PhD Scholarship, a Hagmann Foundation Scholarship, a Cloëtta Foundation Scholarship, an SNSF Advanced Postdoc Scholarship, and an SNSF Postdoc Scholarship.
-He is the recipient of numerous awards, including Best PhD Thesis, Hemmi Foundation Award, Stowell-Orbison Certificate of Merit, Brupbacher Young Investigator Award, Pfizer Research Award, Lady Tata International Leukemia Award, ASH Abstract Achievement Award, and he was selected for the 2021 inaugural Arthur L. Irving Family Foundation Cancer Immunology Symposium
+Dr Christian Schürch co-initiated the collaborative study of COVID-19 between the University of Basel and Stanford University, USA.
+He studied medicine and completed a PhD thesis in tumour immunology, followed by a board certification in general surgical pathology.
+He is currently a postdoctoral fellow in the Nolan laboratory at Stanford, investigating cancer immunology using highly multiplexed tissue imaging technologies.
+Dr Schürch has 44 peer-reviewed publications and is a co-inventor on two patents.
+He has been awarded a Swiss National MD-PhD Scholarship, a Hagmann Foundation Scholarship, a Cloëtta Foundation Scholarship, an SNSF Advanced Postdoc Scholarship and an SNSF Postdoc Scholarship.
+He is the recipient of numerous awards, including Best PhD Thesis, a Hemmi Foundation Award, a Stowell-Orbison Certificate of Merit, a Brupbacher Young Investigator Award, a Pfizer Research Award, a Lady Tata International Leukemia Award and an ASH Abstract Achievement Award, and he was also selected for the 2021 inaugural Arthur L. Irving Family Foundation Cancer Immunology Symposium.

 Dr Andrew Shattock is a BRCCH consortium member and a senior scientist at the Swiss Tropical and Public Health Institute (Swiss TPH) with 10 years of experience in developing and applying mathematical models of various infectious diseases, including HIV/AIDS, malaria, COVID-19 and several neglected tropical diseases.
 He specialises in transmission model development, metaheuristic optimisation, optimal allocative efficiency and supervised machine learning.
 He has provided modelling evidence for more than 20 national governments and has worked as a consultant for the World Bank, the Global Fund, the Joint United Nations Programme on HIV/AIDS (UNAIDS) and the European Centre for Disease Prevention and Control (ECDC).